 For your system to still be eligible for Australia’s rebates, your panels’ capacity must not be more than 100 kW.
 For most Australian homes, 6.6 kW is sufficient anyway, so the government does give you a huge leeway.
 Still, it’s something worth considering.

-Moreover, check with your energy provider if they have also their limits.
+Moreover, check with your energy provider to see if they also have limits.

-Lastly, you might want to consider adding a battery to your existing system.
+Lastly, you might want to consider adding solar battery storage to your existing system.
 More panels mean more power.
-Having a battery makes it possible to store – and therefore use – all of the electricity your system generates.
+Having a battery makes it possible to store—and therefore use—all of the electricity your system generates.

-But, if you already have a battery storage system, you should also check if its capacity can store the additional power from your new solar panels.
+But if you already have a battery inverter, you should also check if its capacity can store the additional power from your new solar panels.

 How to add more solar panels to your existing system